 Writing these scripts was not a big deal for me since I was a computer programmer / analyst / engineering-software-installer for many years, including about 10 years on Unix (mostly on SGI IRIX).
 Besides, I wanted to automate the process of generating HTML web pages of thumbnail images, with links to the larger sized images --- using shell scripts.

 This isn't so easy to do on MS Windohs, because of its really feature-poor DOS command shell --- and alternatives cost too much $$$$.
 It would be like buying a sledgehammer to pound in a few nails.
-And paying again and again and again, at almost every sledgehammer (or MS operating system) upgrade.
+And paying again and again and again, at almost every MS operating system upgrade.

-The 'Nautilus' file manager on Ubuntu (and other Gnome Linux distros) provides for running your own scripts against zero or more files selected in a directory.
+The 'Nautilus' file manager on pre-2011 Ubuntu (and other Gnome2 Linux distros) provided for running your own scripts against zero or more files selected in a directory.
 You simply put the scripts in a special 'hidden' directory --- .gnome2/nautilus-scripts --- in your home directory.

-Each of those 'group' names then has its own Nautilus submenu, by the magic of Nautilus.
-Some screen images are below.
+Each of those 'sub-menu' names, when click-released, then generates a Nautilus menu of script names, by the magic of the Nautilus file manager.
+Some screen images of the menu-cascade are below.

 More than image processing :

 After collecting about ten scripts for image processing, I realized that I could use Nautilus scripts to handle other tasks quite quickly --- tasks like

 I have started collecting so many useful scripts that I have put them in separate directories to make it easier to choose from shorter lists of scripts.
 (It's helpful to try to keep the lists down to less than 25 script names.)

 As the following (slightly outdated) image shows, I have separated the scripts into directories named

 The 'zMORE' category allows access to about 15-plus more categories (sub-directories) of scripts.